A Closer Look at Bed-in-a-Box Mattresses

-With so few VCRs on Amazon, the average customer rating is not very precise.
+With so few verified customer reviews on Amazon, the average customer rating is not very precise.
 For now, we give it 4 stars.

-In 2016, the Snuggle-Pedic Mattress joined the growing list of bed-in-a-box mattresses sold only online.
+In 2016, the Snuggle-Pedic mattress joined the growing list of bed-in-a-box mattresses sold only online.
 Unlike the Tri-Pedic models made by parent company Selectabed, this is a two-layer model.
-It is the same 10” height as the T&N, Casper, and
+It is the same 10” height as the T&N, Casper, and Yogabed.

 Snuggle-Pedic is advertised as “The Mattress That Breathes.”
 It features the patented Airflow Transfer System™ (designed by Dr. Swartzburg, VP of Product Development for Relief-Mart), which is an option on Selectabed memory foam mattresses, and a standard feature on Tempflow models.
 The 3” memory foam Snuggle-Flex Comfort Layer is ventilated to let air flow through vertically.
 The top surface of the 7” Channeled Support Layer is channel-cut for horizontal airflow to the sides.
 The breathable cover lets air flow through freely.
 The air can flow both directions, with warm air going down and out while cool air comes in and up, as seen in this video: https://youtu.be/r21t4qec2ZI.

-The Kool-Flow cover has the same fabric as the Snuggle-Pedic pillows – the Ultra Luxury Pillow and the Body Pillow by Snuggle-Pedic.
+The Kool-Flow cover is the same fabric as used on the Snuggle-Pedic pillows – the Ultra Luxury Pillow and the Body Pillow by Snuggle-Pedic.
 It is a blend of bamboo-derived rayon (43%), polyester (56.4%), and lycra (0.6%).
-Blends of bamboo rayon and polyester are on several of the other highly-rated memory foam pillows on Amazon, demonstrating the favorable customer response to this kind of fabric. one reason for its choice as the cover material on the Snuggle-Pedic Mattress.
+Blends of bamboo rayon and polyester are on several of the other highly-rated memory foam pillows on Amazon, demonstrating the favorable customer response to this kind of fabric.
+This is just one of many reasons for its choice as the cover material on the Snuggle-Pedic mattress.

 Choice and Customization